Estate planning with life insurance

 A death benefit can also cover outstanding debts, such as a line of credit or mortgage, so your family won’t need to worry about these either.
 Alternatively, it can help surviving family members reach financial goals such as saving for post-secondary education or buying their first home.

-What are the best types of life insurance for estate planning?
+What type of life insurance is best for estate planning?

 Other policies, like a universal life policy, are not well suited for estate planning and are more so a wealth-building tool as it requires constant monitoring and offers uncertain returns.